broschke/despacito/README.md

-This program sends one line of Despacito via Twilio SMS.
+This program sends one line of Despacito every N seconds via Twilio SMS.
 Twilio account and number are required.